kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

           - Ed25519
           - RSA2048_PKCS1_SHA512
       tls:
-        # delete recommended to use Teleport's recommended algorithm for this CA
+        # use recommended (the default) to automatically select Teleport's
-        # and protocol
+        # recommended algorithm for this CA and protocol
         algorithm: recommended
         allowed_subject_algorithms:
           # this will expand to our recommended list of allowed subject